scalefactory/vagrant-cucumber/README.md

 a Vagrantfile and features directory which demonstrates the plugin in action.

 The Vagrantfile defines two basic VMs which will be used to run our tests.
+It will work with either the Virtualbox or the VMWare Fusion provider.

 Use ```vagrant up``` in that folder in order to start the default VM.
 (In the current version of the plugin, VMs must be running before they can be used in tests).
-If you don't already have the standard precise32 vagrant box, it will be fetched from the Vagrant website.
+If you don't already have the standard precise64 vagrant box, it will be fetched from the Vagrant website.
+If you prefer to use the VMWare provider, add ```--provider=vmware_fusion``` to the commandline.

 To run all the tests, run